 The head of every county and p ovisional corporation is designated the warden; so the head of every city and town, the mayor; so the head of every township and village, the reeve.
 If the township or village has five hundred resident freeholders and householders, then one other councillor is designated the deputy reeve.
+The council of every city contents in the head thereof, and of two freeholders and householders, then one other councillor is designated the deputy reeve.
 The council of every city consists of the mayor, who is the head thereof, and of two aldermen and two councilmen for every ward.
-The council of every town consists of the mayor, who is the head thereof, and of three councillors for every ward; and if the town is not withdrawn from the jurisdiction of the council of the county in which it lies, one of the councillors is elected by the county council.
-The council of every incorporated village consists of five councillors, one of whom is chosen as reeve or the representative of the village in the county council; and if the village has five hundred resident freeholders and householders, then one other of the councillors is chosen deputy holders, then one other of the councillors is chosen deputy second representative of the village in the county The council of every township consists of five councouncil.
+The council of every town consists of the mayor, who is the head thereof, and of three councillors for every ward; and if the town is not withdrawn from the jurisdiction of the council of the county in which it lies, one of the councillors is elected by the county in which it lies, one of the councillors is elected by the council to be reeve of the town, or its representative in the county council.
+The council of every incorporated village consists of five councillors, one of whom is chosen as reeve or the representative of the village in the county council; and if the village has five hundred resident freeholders and householders, then one other of the councillors is chosen deputy reeve or second representative of the village in the county council.
 The council of every township consists of five councillors, one of which is chosen reeve or representative in the county council.
-When the population of a township is five hundred resident freeholders and householders, the township is entitled to a deputy reeve or second county representative, in the same manner as incorporated villages.
-The council of is entitled to a deputy reeve or second county representative, in the same manner as incorporated villages.
+When the population of a township is five hundred resident freeholders and householders, the township is entitled to a deputy reeve or second county representative. is entitled to a deputy reeve or second county representative, in the same manner as incorporated villages.
 The council of every county consists of the reeves and deputy reeves of the townships, towns and villages within the county.
 One of the reeves or deputy reeves is annually chosen by the council to be its warden or head.
 His appointment is no longer, as formerly, in the gift of the Government.
+No reeve or deputy formerly, in the gift of the Government.
 No reeve or deputy reeve is entitled to take his seat in the county council until he files with the clerk of the county council a certificate under the hand and seal of the local municipal clerk, that such reeve or deputy reeve was duly elected, and made and subscribed the necessary declarations of office and of qualification.
 In the case of a deputy reeve, a further certificate is required, to the effect that the local municipality has the requisite population to entitle it to a deputy reeve or second representative in the county council.
-Some villages are not incorporated, and these are not entitled to any representative in the county council.
+Some villages are not incorporated, and these are not entitled to any representative in the council.
 They are usually called police villages, and are governed by three trustees, chosen by the people, one of whom is chosen inspecting trustee or head of the council.
 The reeves and deputy reeves of the different local municipalities within a junior county are ex officio members of the ities within a junior county are ex officio members of the provisional council.